zipevo/zipcore-lib/docs/core-concepts/transaction.md

 ## Time-Locking transaction

-All Dash transactions contain a locktime field.
+All Zip transactions contain a locktime field.
 The locktime indicates the earliest time a transaction can be added to the blockchain.
 Locktime allows signers to create time-locked transactions which will only become valid in the future, giving the signers a chance to change their minds.
-Locktime can be set in the form of a Dash block height (the transaction can only be included in a block with a higher height than specified) or a Linux timestamp (transaction can only be confirmed after that time).
+Locktime can be set in the form of a Zip block height (the transaction can only be included in a block with a higher height than specified) or a Linux timestamp (transaction can only be confirmed after that time).
 For more information see [Bitcoin's development guide section on locktime](https://bitcoin.org/en/developer-guide#locktime-and-sequence-number).

-In Dashcore, you can set a `Transaction`'s locktime by using the methods `Transaction#lockUntilDate` and `Transaction#lockUntilBlockHeight`.
+In Zipcore, you can set a `Transaction`'s locktime by using the methods `Transaction#lockUntilDate` and `Transaction#lockUntilBlockHeight`.
 You can also get a friendly version of the locktime field via `Transaction#getLockTime`;

 For example: